 The Arizona Department of Education (ADE) 21st CCLC specialists conduct an initial screen of all applications to ensure eligibility and compliance with Arizona's Competitive Discretionary Grant Guidelines and Procedures.
 If any of the following criteria is not met the application will be disqualified and will not move on to the Peer Review Process: 1) Application submitted by the due date and time 2) 40% or higher Free and Reduced Lunch count 3) Complete Application and 4) 4.
 Correct Application (written to serve students of one school site).
-Further, , if any of the following criteria are not met, the application issues will be addressed prior to award: 1) Charter Board Compliance Check - good standing.
+Further, based on a rubric, if any of the following criteria are not met, the application may not move on for Peer Review: 1) Charter Board Compliance Check - good standing.
 This check relates to the charter contract as well as state, federal and local laws; 2) Arizona Grant Management- good standing with fiscal management and reporting, no programmatic holds; 3) 21st CCLC Prior Grant - good standing, compliant with grant requirements and 4) Budget Alignment - budget requests are substantially allowable and reasonable within application parameters.
 Applicants that are disqualified during the initial screening are notified of noncompliance status.
 Any applicant may appeal application decisions.
-During the initial screening, ADE staff also confirms whether applications moving on to the Peer Review have met the criteria to receive Priority Points based in three areas 1) low standing in Federal and Arizona State Accountability labels for the year prior to application submission.
+During the initial screening, ADE staff also confirms whether applications moving on to the Peer Review have met the criteria to receive Priority Points based on low standing in Federal and Arizona State Accountability labels for the year prior to application submission.